Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Breakthrough With George Orbelian.md

 A post in [[Above The Chaos]]

-[[George Orbelian]] has spent the last 10 years attempting to curate and map together the people and solutions required to accomplish [[The Goal]].
-He has assembled these in a monster document he calls BREAKTHROUGH.
+[[George Orbelian]] has spent the last 10 years curating and mapping the people and solutions required to accomplish [[The Goal]].
+He has assembled these in an epic document he calls BREAKTHROUGH.

-Below I begin to weave and interlink the solutions and concepts with the [[Lionsberg System and Approach]], and make the combination available to the public for the first time.
+Below we begin to weave and interlink the solutions and concepts with the [[Lionsberg System and Approach]], and make the combination available to the public for the first time.

 The post below is at present 7% complete - and already brimming with useful information for [[The Movement]].
 (Note to self - left off at page 6 of 84).